How are ants built?

 The anatomy of ants is captivating.
 Even though their skeleton is on the outside of their body, they are very flexible.
 This exoskeleton encapsulates the ant’s inner organs and muscles and serves as protection against attacks.

 The exoskeleton is a fundamental part of the anatomy of ants, providing a hard surface protecting the ant’s insides from the outside.
 Rather than our human approach to skeletons (like having them on the inside for starters), many insects carry them on the outside.
-But just like ours it is central to holding the body together, providing anchoring points to muscles.
+But just like ours, it is central to holding the body together, providing anchoring points to muscles.
 (1)

 Petiolus and postpetiolus are very small and might not always be easy to spot in some species.
-But despite their size they are highly important to the flexibility of the ants and a crucial part of their warfare.
-The petioles give them the ability to bend their abdomen in under their body, making it possible to spray the enemy with poison from their abdominal glands.
+But despite their size, they are highly important to the flexibility of the ants and a crucial part of their warfare.
+The petioles give them the ability to bend their abdomen under their body, making it possible to spray the enemy with poison from their abdominal glands.
 (2)

 A breakdown of the ant's anatomy

 Ants have compound eyes (facet), much like flies.
-The size of them varies depending on species.
-The woodland ant of Formica rufa for example carry large eyes, whilst the ones of the yellow meadow ant Lasius flavus are tiny.
+The size of them varies depending on the species.
+The woodland ant of Formica rufa for example carries large eyes, whilst the ones of the yellow meadow ant Lasius flavus are tiny.
 This is most probably a result of the latter spending all of their lives in the darkness of their tunnels.
 Queens and males also have an extra three ocelli – forming a triangle – small eyes whose true purpose is disputed.
-(3) They do not seem to give the ants any sort of visual images of their surroundings, but rather take in light.
-Nocturnal dragon-flies have well-developed ocelli, which might be a clue to their true purpose of navigational guidance.
+(3) They do not seem to give the ants any sort of visual images of their surroundings but rather take in light.
+Nocturnal dragonflies have well-developed ocelli, which might be a clue to their true purpose of navigational guidance.
 (4)

 The anatomy of ants may be very different from the one of humans, but they have small similarities that might aid in the understanding of their different body parts.
-For example the antennas have the same function as our knee, bending in the middle.
+For example, the antennas have the same function as our knee, bending in the middle.
 When continuing from the ”knee” one discovers a bunch of small segments differencing between species (Formica rufa has 11 segments).

 The anatomy of ants – inner organs

-Instead of lungs, the ants have small openings in their exoskeletons that circulates oxygen through the body.
+Instead of lungs, the ants have small openings in their exoskeletons that circulate oxygen through the body.
 This means that the ants do not draw breaths, but rather let the surrounding oxygen pass through them.